 I picked up a few and knew that a dinner could be born with these two main ingredients.

-I knew I needed a little flavor to add to this meal and when I opened the spice cabinet a packet of dry ranch seasoning packet literally fell off the shelf.
+I knew I needed a little flavor to add to this meal and when I opened the spice cabinet a packet of my homemade dry ranch seasoning literally fell off the shelf.

 It was meant to be!

 Ranch dressing goes great with just about anything, but a little sprinkle of dry seasoning on both the pork chops and potatoes seemed like just the answer.